 Carbon Time is a mission-driven company, dedicated to help reach net-zero CO2 emissions.
 Our two activities are to support carbon removal research, and to help companies curb their CO2 emissions.

-Carbon Time is backed by Time for the Planet, the non-profit investment fund dedicated to fighting climate change.
+Carbon Time is backed by Team for the Planet, the non-profit investment fund dedicated to fighting climate change.